MRZ code extraction from visa and passport documents using convolutional neural networks: Experimental evaluation

 \subsection{Ablation Study}

-We performed ablation study to evaluate the effectiveness of the two stage model and the added ASPP layers and the results are shown in Table \ref{tab:2} and Table \ref{tab:3}.
-From Table \ref{tab:1}, it can be seen that using only MEAST (coarse) will result in poor MRZ text recognition accuracy (with 67.87\% macro f1-score as the best result).
-Including a single ASPP layer to MEAST (coarse) improved the MRZ text recognition performance from 56.56\% to 67.87\%.
+We performed ablation studies to evaluate the effectiveness of the two stage model and the ASPP layers, with the results are reported in Table \ref{tab:6} and Table \ref{tab:7}.
+From Table \ref{tab:6}, it can be inferred that using only MRZSpotter (coarse) will result in poor MRZ text recognition accuracy (with 67.87\% macro f1-score as the best result).
+The primary reason is that the resolution of input image is low.
+However, we also found that the narrowing and box rotation angle range is an important factor since increasing the data augmentation rotation angle of MRZSpotter (fine) results in a worse accuracy.
+Including a single ASPP layer to MRZSpotter (coarse) improved the MRZ text recognition performance from 56.56\% to 67.87\%.
 However, the bounding box localization accuracy decreased from 0.8701 to 0.8508 IoU.
-Considering the objective of MEAST (coarse) is localization, we haven't included any ASPP layers in the final model for MEAST (coarse).
-From Table \ref{tab:3}, it can be seen that the MRZ recognition accuracy is much improved by using MEAST (fine) after MEAST (coarse).
+Considering the objective of MRZSpotter (coarse) is localization, we haven't included any ASPP layers in the final model for MRZSpotter (coarse).
+From Table \ref{tab:7}, it can be seen that the MRZ recognition accuracy is much improved by using MRZSpotter (fine) after MRZSpotter (coarse).
 Including one single layer of ASPP improved the MRZ text recognition accuracy from 98.40\% to 98.91\%.
 By stacking 3 ASPP layers, the accuracy further improved to 99.21\%.
-These results demonstrated the effectiveness of proposed two stage model and the ASPP layers.
+These results demonstrate the impact of the proposed two stage model and the ASPP layers.
+In Table \ref{tab:8}, we compared the different loss function for score map.
+From the results, it can be seen that the dice loss as adopted by our approach outperforms the balanced cross-entropy loss as adopted by EAST \cite{zhou2017}.